auyer/rcpassos.me/posts/compiling-debugging-riscv-xv6-kernel/index.md

 ---
-title: Compiling and Debugging a Kernel - the Xv6 kernel for the RISC-V Architecture
+title: Compiling and Debugging a Kernel - Xv6 for the RISC-V Architecture
 date: 2024-01-21
 ---